Understanding Addition and Subtraction in Transformers: Experiments

 \subsubsection{Training mixed models}

-To explore how transformers can learn multiple arithmetic operations simultaneously, we conducted experiments with models capable of both addition and subtraction.
-We were particularly interested in whether knowledge from addition-specialized models could transfer to this expanded task.
+To explore how transformers learn multiple operations simultaneously---and whether addition-specialized knowledge transfers---we trained models capable of both addition and subtraction.

-We trained 14 mixed models with various architectures, including 6- and 10-digit models with 2-3 layers and 3-4 attention heads (see Tab.\ref{tab:MixedModels}).
-Each model was initialized using weights from a highly accurate addition-only model, specifically copying the weights into the first two layers and first three heads of the mixed model.
-During training, we used a curriculum of 80\% subtraction and 20\% addition examples, using enriched data for both operations (See Fig.~\ref{fig:InsertAddIntoMix}).
+We trained mixed models in two ways: 9 from scratch, and 14 initialized from a highly accurate addition-only model to test whether addition knowledge transfers (5- to 13-digit, 2--4 layers, 3--4 heads; see Tab.~\ref{tab:MixedModels}).
+For the initialized models we copied the addition weights into the first two layers and first three heads, then trained with a curriculum of 80\% subtraction and 20\% addition using enriched data for both operations (Fig.~\ref{fig:InsertAddIntoMix}).
+From-scratch mixed models also train to high accuracy; the initialization experiments test transfer specifically.